Updated: Apr 29

 John is aware that the audience will have an idea of what a conqueror should look like.
 In the context John is writing into, the cultural image would be of Roman rulership bringing about the Pax Romana through military force.
 We are about to be shown how God conquers.

 John is being told that the messiah has come, has conquered and is worthy to open the scroll.
-This is an encouragement for those who receive Revelation that despite their sufferings under pressure and persecution of the Roman Empire and tension with their fellow Jews, they are correct in their understanding that the messiah will come.
+This is an encouragement for those who receive Revelation that despite their sufferings under the pressure and persecution of the Roman Empire and tension with their fellow Jews, they are correct in their understanding that the messiah has come and is Jesus.